Locked out of House by Pelosi, Trump vows State of Union alternative

 “Again, I look forward to welcoming you to the House on a mutually agreeable date for this address when government has been opened,” Pelosi said to Trump in a letter.

-Earlier in the day, Trump essentially dared her to disinvite him from making the speech, which was set for Jan.
-29.
+Earlier in the day, Trump essentially dared her to disinvite him from making the speech, which was set for next Tuesday.

+“He’s an uninvited guest.
+This chamber doesn’t belong to him.
+We have a separation of powers here,” said Representative Jamie Raskin of Maryland.
+“We make the laws here, and his job is to make sure the laws are faithfully executed.
+He hasn’t done that, and he’s not invited.”

-The State of the Union speech, used by presidents to announce their policy goals for the year, has become a hostage to the showdown between Trump and congressional Democrats over his demand for money for a U.S.-Mexico border wall.
+The State of the Union speech, used by presidents to announce their policy goals for the year, has become a hostage to the showdown between Trump and congressional Democrats over his demand for funding for a U.S.-Mexico border wall.

 About a quarter of the government has been shut down since Dec.
 22 when some U.S. agencies’ funding expired for reasons unrelated to border security or immigration.

 Trump at first expressed support for legislation to restore the agencies’ funding.
 Then he demanded that any shutdown-ending measure must contain $5.7 billion for the border wall, funding that Democrats oppose.

-Trump first promised that Mexico would pay for his wall, but Mexico refused and now Trump wants U.S. taxpayers to pay for it.
+During the 2016 presidential campaign, Trump promised that Mexico would pay for his wall, but Mexico refused and now the Republican president wants U.S. taxpayers to pay for it.

-House Democrats have approved several measures to fully reopen the government, but none has won approval in the Senate, which is controlled by Trump’s fellow Republicans.
+House Democrats have approved several measures to fully reopen the government, but none has won approval in the Senate, which is controlled by the Republicans.
 Test votes on related measures were scheduled for Thursday in the Senate.

 Pelosi suggested on Jan.
 16 that Trump postpone the State of the Union speech because of the closure.

 She cited concerns about security for the event.
-Earlier on Wednesday, Trump tried to brush aside Pelosi’s concerns and said he planned to deliver the address before the U.S. Congress as scheduled on Jan.
-29.
+Earlier on Wednesday, Trump tried to brush aside Pelosi’s concerns and said he planned to deliver the address before the U.S. Congress as scheduled next Tuesday.

 “It would be so very sad for our Country if the State of the Union were not delivered on time, on schedule, and very importantly, on location!”
 Trump wrote to Pelosi.